Erase Tax Debt and IRS Liens

 For people who qualify for a Chapter 7 bankruptcy, this is the simplest and very best way to eliminate income tax debt.A Chapter 7 bankruptcy will cancel your obligation to pay the tax debt, but it won’t get rid of previously recorded tax liens.
 It will though stop the IRS from trying to attach your salary, wages, or bank account.
 If the IRS successfully registered a tax lien on the property prior to you filing for bankruptcy, you won’t be able to discharge the lien.
 This means that you won’t be able to sell the property unless you pay off the lien first.
 If you don’t qualify for a Chapter 7 bankruptcy, the only option, if allowable, will be to add tax debts to your bankruptcy repayment plan.

-A qualified bankruptcy attorney from the Law Offices of Stanley J. Kakol will establish whether your income tax debt, including late returns, is eligible for discharge.
-Your Kakol Bankruptcy attorney will also develop a plan of action that focuses on your financial commitments and takes care of issues like asset retention and retirement protection.
+A qualified bankruptcy attorney from The SJK Law Firm will establish whether your income tax debt, including late returns, is eligible for discharge.
+Your SJK Bankruptcy attorney will also develop a plan of action that focuses on your financial commitments and takes care of issues like asset retention and retirement protection.

 Call my offices to organize a free assessment of your unique situation and to see what can be done to help you erase your tax debts and IRS liens with an effective debt elimination or debt reduction plan.
 I am certain you won’t be disappointed.